-For course related questions, please send an email to firstname.lastname@example.org.
-For all other student inquiries (registration, grades, and other administrative questions) please contact the Graduate Studies office in your home department.
+- For course related questions or to obtain a your ELITE certificate, please send an email to firstname.lastname@example.org.
+For all other student inquiries, (registration, grades, and other administrative questions), please contact the Graduate Studies office in your home department.

 ELITE Course Schedule – click any course title to access a course description and syllabus.